Online Smoothed Demand Management: Fundamental Limits

 \begin{theorem} Amongst the class of monotone delivery costs defined in \sref{Def.}{def:osdm-delivery-pd-monotone}, the best achievable competitive ratios for \OSDM with an \textit{increasing delivery cost} are strictly better than those for \OSDM with a decreasing delivery cost (i.e., the cases considered in \autoref{thm:osdm-lower-bound-1}, \ref{thm:osdmt-lower-bound-2} and \sref{Corollary}{cor:osdm-lower-bound-base-demand}). \end{theorem}

-We relegate the full proof of \autoref{thm:osdm-decreasing-worse-increasing} to \autoref{apx:osdm-decreasing-worse-increasing}, which relies on lower bound ``hard instance'' constructions similar to those used in \autoref{thm:osdm-lower-bound-1} and \sref{Corollary}{cor:osdm-lower-bound-base-demand}.
-The main insight is that since the case of price-dependent increasing delivery cost is strictly easier, our general results for the monotone delivery cost focus on the more challenging setting of decreasing delivery cost.
+{ We relegate the full proof of \autoref{thm:osdm-decreasing-worse-increasing} to \autoref{apx:osdm-decreasing-worse-increasing}, which relies on lower bound ``hard instance'' constructions similar to those used in \autoref{thm:osdm-lower-bound-1} and \sref{Corollary}{cor:osdm-lower-bound-base-demand}.
+The main insight is that our general competitive results focus on the most challenging setting of a delivery cost that is price-dependent and decreasing as a function of the storage state\textemdash these results directly extend to the other ``simpler'' cases of delivery cost models. }

 \textbf{Lower Bound for \OSDMT. \ } Following the results for \OSDMS, we now consider the tracking cost case of \OSDMT.
 Recall that \sref{Corollary}{cor:osdmt-upper-bound-2} shows that \PAAD is $\alpha_{\texttt{T}}$-competitive (defined in \eqref{eq:alphaT}) for \OSDMT.
 We now prove this is optimal by constructing a difficult set of instances and tracking target sequences on which no algorithm can do better than $\alpha_{\texttt{T}}$-competitive, thus showing that \PAAD achieves the best possible competitive ratio for \OSDMT.
 We defer the proof to \autoref{apx:osdmt-lower-bound-2}.